Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Conclusions and future work

-The approach is validated by applying it to a family of resonators that are spiral-shaped.
-The exact shape of the spiral is determined by six scalar parameters which form the design space.
-Around 10000 feasible designs are sampled and then analyzed using ANSYS, yielding the two modes with the largest dynamic mass for each design.
+The approach is validated by applying it to a family of spiral-shaped resonators, determined by six scalar parameters which form the design space.
+Around 10000 random designs are sampled and then analyzed using finite element simulations, yielding the two modes with the largest dynamic mass for each design.
 A cVAE with relatively compact encoder and decoder networks is trained on this dataset.
 The dependencies between in- and outputs are shown to be captured very well in this manner.
 The cVAE predictions of modal parameters are in line with the `true' values.
 The decoder part of the cVAE proves capable of generating several different high-quality designs that match the target attributes exceptionally well, deviating less than 5\% from the true modal properties.
 Even at the outer edges of the design space, where few training samples are available, the quality of the proposed designs is acceptable.
 A more detailed analysis of the training phase shows that, for the proposed application, a data set with as little as 500 designs is sufficient to yield this accuracy.
+This is a considerable advantage of the proposed method over classical topology optimization: In our case, a single run of modal analyses yields sufficient information to quickly optimize designs for a wide range of requests.
+Conventional optimization schemes require typically hundreds of model evaluations to converge on a single design of for each new request.

-For these designs, several prototypes are manufactured.
-Through measurements, we are able to confirm that the real modal parameters are also close to the predicted and simulated values.
+Several prototypes with requested modal properties are manufactured.
+Through measurements, we are able to confirm that the real modal parameters are close to the predicted and simulated values.
+The error between the requested and achieved eigenfrequencies remains smaller than 6\%, and for the masses it is below 15\%.
+To our knowledge, no other work has tackled the multi-mode opimization of dynamic mass and frequency simultaneously.
 We finally show that this matching translates to accurate band gap generation in a beam-type LRM, both numerically and experimentally.